 - Sensory rooms may be available to provide gentle light, movement, music, and objects to calm and/or stimulate residents.

-In many memory care buildings, residents are grouped together based on their degree of memory impairment and the level of care needed.
+Many memory care buildings group residents together based on their degree of memory impairment and the level of care they need.
 This is a critical element of successful memory care – residents with similar cognitive abilities are found to engage more in suitable activities, build camaraderie with their fellow residents, and feel a stronger sense of belonging.

 Key indications that it may be time to start exploring a memory care facility include observing changes in behavior such as:

 - The disorientation that impacts physical safety